TJeffrey237/CS386Project/Deliverables /Deliverable2-Requirements.md

 # 1. Positioning #
 ## Problem Statement ##
-The problem of repetitive puzzle games affects casual players; the impact of which is causes loss of interest in the game and wasted development time.
+The problem of repetitive puzzle games affects casual players; the impact of which is the loss of interest in the game and wasted development time.

 ## Product Position Statement ##